OWASP/CheatSheetSeries/HelpGuide.md

 Use the search bar located at the top of the page to search for certain cheat sheets and keywords in cheat sheets.
 ![Capture2](https://github.com/tylersnel/CheatSheetSeries/assets/67352917/5af0a995-ef96-42e3-90f6-e7cc8a18cfd1)
 #### Dark Mode
 If you prefer a darker theme, there is a dark mode option for the cheat sheets.
-Click the dark mode button to enable dark mode, which is located next to the search bar.
+Click the light/dark mode button, located next to the search bar, to switch between modes.

 ![Dark_Mode](https://github.com/tylersnel/CheatSheetSeries/assets/67352917/ce753a58-c34e-4384-a726-e947d851e21f)
 #### GitHub Repository